 Our team of attorneys and legal staff work with our clients to achieve outcomes designed for long-term success and positive parent-child relationships.
 In many instances, parties wish to settle child-related matters amicably.
 Mediation can be a crucial component for resolving child-related disputes, with certain exceptions in cases of domestic violence or when one or more parties are suffering from addiction or mental illness.

 The Law Offices of Jonathan Merel, P.C. has a dynamic team of skilled and experienced lawyers for child-related issues.
-Our attorneys have a successful track record for both settling and litigating contentious matters pertaining to the allocation of parental responsibilities, including both pre- and post-decree matters.
+Our child custody attorneys in Chicago have a successful track record for both settling and litigating contentious matters pertaining to the allocation of parental responsibilities, including both pre- and post-decree matters.
 We are focused on achieving our clients’ desired results while ensuring that the best interests of the children are protected.

-Contact us online or call (312) 487-2795 to get started on your case.
+Call now at (312) 487-2795 to get started on your child custody case in Chicago.